EUFAR/egads-gui/doc/source/description.rst

 The footbar
 -----------

-The purpose of the footbar is to display few information about the file actually loaded, like the name, the size and the conventions.
+The purpose of the footbar is to display information about the file actually loaded, like the name, the size and the conventions, and messages to confirm the actions of the user, like the modification of metadata or the creation of variables.

 ---------------------